Code-Institute-Submissions/stream-one-project-5/README.md

 ### Upcoming Walks

 The page detailing upcoming walks shows a brief description of the next schedule walk, along with a map of the route created using OS Openspace Map Builder and embedded using the Openspace API.
 There is a menu which allows the user to switch between this map and others in the upcoming schedule.
 The next walk always displays as default when the page loads.

+### Photo Galleries

+The galleries page gives a brief recap of the most recent walk, along with a short gallery of photos taken along the route.
+There is a menu identical to that on the Upcoming Walks page, enabling the user to switch between all the available galleries.
+By default, the most recent walk will load first.

 ### Walking Advice